creativemindsplugins/cm-invitation-codes/readme.md

 * Name: Custom User Registration and Login Plugin
 * Contributors: CreativeMindsSolutions
 * Minimum WordPress version: 5.4.0
-* Tested up to WordPress version: 6.6
+* Tested up to WordPress version: 6.7.2

 ## Introduction

 [Pro Plugin Page](https://www.cminds.com/wordpress-plugins-library/registration-and-invitation-codes-plugin-for-wordpress/) | [Videos](https://www.videolessonsplugin.com/video-lesson/lesson/user-registration-invitation-codes-plugin/) | [User Guide](https://creativeminds.helpscoutdocs.com/category/637-registration-cmreg)

+⭐ Meet the updated CM Registration!
+The new Setup Wizard makes the initial setup a breeze, and the addition of Invitation Codes simplifies the registration process for users and admins.

 **Optimize the WordPress authentication process with innovative AJAX-driven forms for logging in and signing up, providing a seamless on-page experience.**